Bule (term)

-Bule ([ˈbule]) is an Indonesian word for foreigners and/or non-Indonesian national, specifically people of European descent ('white', 'Caucasian').
+Bule ([ˈbule]) is an Indonesian word for foreigners and/or non-Indonesian national, especially people of European descent ('white', 'Caucasian').

 Etymology

-The word was in use in the 19th century and probably earlier, meaning 'white', when referring to buffalo.
+The word is of Old Javanese origin, meaning 'white skin'.
+The 15th century Javanese manuscript Tantu Pagelaran refers to "kebo bule", or white buffalo.
 An 1840 book noted that people preferred 'bulei' (white) buffalo to 'hitam' (which is the current Indonesian word for black).

 An 1869 Malay-Dutch dictionary notes the words 'balar', 'sabun' and 'andan' as referring to 'white people' (wit mensch) and 'albinos'.
 An 1894 Malay-English dictionary noted the words 'andan' and 'bulei' as referring to albinos, and 'sabun' (a word in current usage as soap) as an adjective for all-white dogs, and for albinos.
 The word 'balar' is given as an adjective meaning white in the context of buffalos, and also albinos.